shreyas44/bedav/CONTRIBUTING.md

 When you run `docker-compose up` and `docker-compose down` make sure you're in the root directory of the project.

-*Note: the first time you run docker-compose up, the docker images will have to be built, which may take a while*
+*Note, the first time you run docker-compose up, the docker images will have to be built, which may take a while*

-### Optional
+### API Keys (Optional)

+You can add the API keys to `.env` in the root folder of the repository.

+The following API keys are supported:
-If you have access to Google Maps API keys, then you can go to `website/map.dev.env` and set `MAPS_API_KEY` to your Google Maps API key to view a complete version of the Google Maps on the website.
+1. `MAPS_API_KEY` - A Google Maps API key with access to the Google Maps Places API and Google Maps Geocoding API
+2. `MAPS_API_CLIENT_KEY` - A Google Maps API key with access to the Google Maps Javascript API

+*When you register with the Google Maps Platform, you get $200 worth of free credits every month.
+Keep an eye on the used credits to make sure you aren't charged as you can use them up fairly quickly.*

 ### 5. Make, commit and push your changes